 The side streets (Wicklow street, St Anne’s street) are lovely and full of cafes: my favourite is called ‘Le Petit Parisienne’ on Wicklow street which while not traditionally Irish, as you may have guessed from the name, has good coffee and excellent pastries.

-There is a basic but nice cafe just beside the sports field: students gather here to get drinks and snacks when games are on.
+There is a basic but nice cafe just beside the sports field and in summer students gather here to get drinks and snacks when games are on.
 This is a fun place to stop and have a rest on a sunny day.

-There are plenty of lunch options in the Trinity College / Grafton street area and you won’t have dificults finding what you like: head towards the Dawson street area for the largest selection.
+There are plenty of lunch options in the Trinity College / Grafton street area and you won’t have difficulty finding what you like: head towards the Dawson street area for the largest selection.